jdutton/spark-playground/README.md

 The Scala experiments code is located in the standard directory layout at `src/main/scala`.

-To build the experiments into a jar for submitting to spark:
+To build the various experiments into a jar for submitting to spark:

 ```
 $ sbt package
-$ spark-submit --class experiments.HardFeelings --master local[4] target/scala-2.10/spark-playground_*.jar
+$ spark-submit --class playground.HardFeelings --master local[4] target/scala-2.10/spark-playground_*.jar
 ```

 ## Development